 Often called a "Streamline" refinance, the Interest Rate Reduction Refinance Loan (IRRRL) option is great for existing VA Loan holders who are looking to realize significant savings and take advantage of lower interest rates.

-An option for those with a VA or conventional loan looking to take advantage of their home's equity to access cash for home improvements, emergencies, pay off debt, or any other purpose.
+A "cash-out" refinance is an option for those with a VA or conventional loan looking to take advantage of their home's equity to access cash for home improvements, emergencies, pay off debt, or any other purpose.

 A Streamline Refinance allows veterans who currently have a VA Loan to refinance into a lower interest rate, reducing monthly mortgage costs.
 Streamline refinance loans feature little paperwork and often require little-to-no costs out of pocket.
 Borrowers can roll closing costs into their overall loan amount.
 Some homeowners can also secure a Streamline refinance without an appraisal.